kaquilino/Subject-Activity-Measurements/README.md

 * Label the data set with descriptive variable names.
 * Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 This script requires the data.table package.
+It will create a file in your working directory for the tidy data set with the average of each variable for each activity and subject.

-This script will create a file in your working directory for the tidy data set with the average of each variable for each activity and subject.
+CodeBook.md is also included and describes the study design, variables, and steps taken for this analysis.